-1 Executive Summary4
+1. Executive Summary 4

-2 Abbreviations and Acronyms
+2. Abbreviations and Acronyms 5

-3 Introduction 6
+3. Introduction 6

 3.1 Purpose, Context and Scope of this Deliverable

-3.2 Content and Structure of this Deliverable 6
+3.2 Content and Structure of this Deliverable

-4 4 Collaborative Manufacturing Services Ontology in COMPOSITION Overall Archi
+4. Collaborative Manufacturing Services Ontology in COMPOSITION Overall Archite

 4.1 Overview

 4.2 COMPOSITION Marketplace

-4.3 Ontology and Rule-based Matchmaker4.4 Ontology and Agents
+4.4 Ontology and Rule-based Matchmaker

-5 State Of The Art Analysis
+5. State Of The Art Analysis of Ontology Languages, Building Methodologies and To

-5 •

-5.1 Semantic Modelling 5.1.1 Definitions
+٠. 5.1 Semantic Modelling

+5.1.1 Definitions

-5.1.2 Components
+5.1.2 Components 10

-5.2 Ontology Languages .11
+5.2 Ontology Languages

 5.2.1 Traditional Ontology Languages

 5.2.2 Ontology Mark-up Languages

-5.3 Methodologies for Building Ontologies5.4 Leading Tools for Building Ontologies
+5.4 Leading Tools for Building Ontologies

-6 COMPOSITION Collaborative Manufacturing Services Ontology
+6. COMPOSITION Collaborative Manufacturing Services Ontology

-U 6.1 Imported Ontologies
+Ο. 6.1 Imported Ontologies

 6.1.1 MSDL

 6.1.2 MASON

 6.1.3 GoodRelations Language

 6.2 COMPOSITION Ontology

+6.2.1 Methodology

-6.2.1 Methodology 6.2.2 Ontology Specifications
+6.2.2 Ontology Specifications

-7 COMPOSITION Ontology API
+7. COMPOSITION Ontology API

-' 7.1 Methodology and Implementation Technologies
+7.1 Methodology and Implementation Technologies

-7.1 Apache Jena
+7.1.1 Introduction to Apache Jena

-7.1.2 Implementation Details

-7.2 Supported Interfaces .45
+7.2 Supported Interfaces

-8 COMPOSITION Ontology's Quality Control and Usage Instructions .47
+8. COMPOSITION Ontology's Quality Control, Deployment and Security

 8.1 Quality Control

 8.1.1 Collaborative Manufacturing Services Ontology

-8.1.2 Ontology API8.2 Usage instructions for Collaborative Manufacturing Services Ontology
+8.1.2 Ontology API

-9

-Next Steps
+8.1.3 Scalability of Ontology and Ontology API

+8.2 Deployment

+8.3 Ontology and Security Framework

 Conclusions

-11 List of Figures and Tables
+10. List of Figures and Tables

+10.1 Figures

-11.1 Figures 11.2 Tables
+10.2 Tables

-12 References
+References

+12. ANNEX I 58

+13. ANNEX II 59

-1 Executive Summary
+1. Executive Summary

-This deliverable presents the first results of the Task 6.4 Collaborative Manufacturing Services Ontology and Language.
-It aims to describe and analyse the COMPOSITION Ontology's first version which is delivered as software alongside with this report.
-Also, in this report the current state of the design of the Ontology API's first version is described.
-The ontology framework design is driven by COMPOSITION project use cases, requirements and WP6 activities related to Marketplace.
+The deliverable presents the work has done and the results of the Task 6.4 Collaborative Manufacturing Services Ontology and Language.
+It aims to describe and analyse the COMPOSITION Ontology, which is delivered as software alongside with this report.
+In addition, in this report the design of the Ontology API, which is part of the complete semantic framework of the project, is described.
+The ontology framework design is driven by COMPOSITION project use cases, requirements, WP6 activities related to Marketplace and connections with other WPs.